Version 1.0 published August 29, 2018. Version 2.0 published July 15, 2022

 But fake news isn’t all foreign, and it isn’t always political.
 It didn’t start out that way, and its focus is still really broad.
-Like this “news” on 2/22/22:
+Like this “news” posted on Facebook:

 Fake news comes through a complex of commercial, political, psychological, social, and computer-scientific factors that make it hard to grasp in its totality.
 And the topic has been politicized—individuals use the term, “fake news,” to undermine reporting that’s damaging to their own version of events.

 It’s also hard to talk about because people think that social media doesn’t affect themselves, that but it affects other people .
 And, like the perception of media bias that occurs everywhere, individuals think that people on the “other” side of the political spectrum make fake news, believe fake news, and pass along fake news, and that their side doesn’t.
 In reality, everyone is vulnerable to fake news and falling for false information.
 Individuals tend to be overconfident in their ability to distinguish “real” from fake regarding news information online, increasing the likelihood that fake news is unintentionally shared on social media .
 No one side is innocent in this mess.
 No matter what political side you’re on, and it’s important to try to be objective about it.